llfotsing/mini-projet-docker-eazytraining/README.md

 ## Application

-The application "*student_list*" enables POZOS to show the list of the student with their age.
+We have an application "*student_list*" build by POZOS (an IT company) which is running on a single server with any scalability and any high availability.
+The application  enables POZOS to show the list of the student with their age.

+The goal is to ensure that the existing infrastructure can be scalable, easily deployed with a maximum of automation.

 student_list has two modules:

 - the first module is a REST API (with basic authentication needed) who send the desire list of the student based on JSON file
 - The second module is a web app written in HTML + PHP who enable end-user to get a list of students

-Your work is to build one container for each module an make them interact with each other
+my work is to build one container for each module an make them interact with each other.

 ```bash